nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to allocate and track tasks to team members
+* has a need to allocate and track tasks to people
 * has a need to manage a significant number of people and tasks
 * has a need to manage tasks that can change significantly over the course of the project
 * prefer using a desktop application for management